 How to Grow and Care

 Aeschynanthus are perfect as hanging or trailing plants.
-They require high humidity and warmth throughout the growing season, as well as strong (but not direct) light.
+They require high humidity and warmth throughout the growing season and strong (but not direct) light.
 After the season is over, cut the trailing stems back in preparation for another year—otherwise, it will tend toward legginess.
 Do not spray plants in bloom.
 These are perfect for a greenhouse, sunroom, or conservatory.

 Repotting depends on your container choice.
 For hanging plants, you should repot at the beginning of every growing season.
-You can keep the plant in the same basket year after year, but you'll still need to refresh the soil and, if the plant has become too large, divide it.
-You can pot the division up separately.
+You can keep the plant in the same basket year after year, but you'll still need to refresh the soil and divide it if the plant has become too large.
+After that, you can pot the division up separately.
 If you're growing in a container, repot annually or every other year, depending on the size of the plant.

 - Back to genus Aeschynanthus

 - Plantopedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Click on a photo to see a larger version.